nataraj2/AirfoilOptimization/README.md

 neural networks are trained

 (a) A smooth airfoil shape is mapped to the coefficient of lift
-(b) A DCAGN which takes a random vector as the input and outputs a smooth airfoil (much similar to how Deepfake works to create new faces)
+(b) A DCGAN which takes a random vector as the input and outputs a smooth airfoil (much similar to how Deepfake works to create new faces)

 The two neural networks are then combined to get a single network that maps the random vector to the coefficient of lift.
 A steepest gradient descent methodology is utilized to perform the optimization.
 During